MusicalArtist12/ink-dialogue-plugin/readme.md

 # Ink Dialogue Plugin

+Provides a flexible interpreter for (ink)[https://www.inklestudios.com/ink/] dialogue scripts for the Godot engine.

 Created by Julia Abdel-Monem and licensed Under the MIT License.
 Special thanks to Polymorphic Games.

 ## Requirements